 Location: Princeton, New Jersey, United States

-George William Taylor, President of Ocean Power Technologies, Inc., has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in electrical engineering, computer technology and renewable ocean wave technology.
+George William Taylor, Chairman Emeritus of Ocean Power Technologies, Inc., has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in electrical engineering, computer technology and renewable ocean wave technology.

 For more information, please visit: